Loopring/protocols/packages/loopring_v3/DESIGN.md

 A user could create an order selling X tokenZ for either N tokenA or M tokenB (or even more tokens) while using the same orderID.
 The user is guaranteed never to spend more than X tokenZ, but will have bought [0, N] tokenA and/or [0, M] tokenA.

 A realistic use case would be for selling some token for one of the available stable coins.
 Or selling some token for ETH and WETH.
-In these casse the user doesn't really care which token specifically he buys, but he increases his chance of finding a matching order.
+In these cases the user doesn't really care which specific token he buys, but he increases his chance of finding a matching order.

 ## On-chain Deposit/Withdraw Request Handling